IPNL-CMS/PatTopFilteredProduction/README.md

 ### Run your code with crab

-Create your crab configuration files `.cfg` and submit your jobs by running the following command:
+Create your crab configuration files and submit your jobs by running the following command:

 **for MC:**
 ```bash